Concrete Driveway Cost

 Step Nine

 The concrete will need to be cured for some time before it is fully ready to take on the weight of your vehicle.
-It should be left to cure for around 7-10 days after the concrete has been laid.
+It should be left to cure for around 7 to 10 days after laying the concrete.

 Curing can be done by creating a moisture-retaining barrier.
 This can include regular sprinkling, laying down wet curing blankets, or layering plastic sheeting.